Gunabhirambilla/Gunabhiram-portfolio/index.md

 ## ⭐ Featured Projects

-Below are selected projects framed as **end-to-end data and analytics systems** with clear technical scope and business impact.
+Below are selected projects that show how I build data systems end-to-end — from modeling and automation to business impact.

 ---